DelphiWorlds/PushIt/ReadMe.md

 ## Compiling PushIt

-PushIt was written in Embarcadero's Delphi, using version 10.4.2, however it may compile for earlier versions.
+PushIt was written in Embarcadero's Delphi, using version 11.0, however it may compile for earlier versions.

-PushIt depends on units from the [Kastri](https://github.com/DelphiWorlds/Kastri) project, specifically DW.Classes.Helpers and DW.Rest.Json.Helpers from the Core folder, so you will need to include a path to these units in order for PushIt to compile.
+PushIt depends on units from the [Kastri](https://github.com/DelphiWorlds/Kastri) project, so you will need to include a path to these units in order for PushIt to compile.

 PushIt is an FMX application so it is cross-platform, however the recommended platforms are macOS and Windows.